marsch/xhrfixtures/README.md

 #What is it?
-This classes help you out to load external XHR-Fixtures with jquery, qunit with sinon.
+XHRFixtures helps you to load external XHR-Fixtures with jquery to use it with qunit and sinon.
 It includes internal logics to validate requests or responses, for your tests.
 It's also possible to autogenerate some tests, or run the tests against a rest-api.